Robar666/CefGlueScreenshot/README.md

 **CefGlue.**

-It contrast to CEFSharp it uses P/Invoke calls, which aren't causing any troubles - yet.
+In contrast to CEFSharp CefGlue is uses P/Invoke calls, which aren't causing any troubles - yet.
 Basically I updated the solution posted here (http://joelverhagen.com/blog/2013/12/headless-chromium-in-c-with-cefglue/) and used the packages from MyGet (http://myget.org/gallery/dazaraev).
 Unfortunately CefGlue has no official NuGet packages yet.

+Chromium version: Chrome 51.0.2704.63
+.NET version: 4.5.2

 ## Build info
 Since the CEF related binaries are quite big, I have excluded them from the repo.
 Visual Studio will probably show you a warning that several files are missing.
 To get the missing files you have to download the CEF related packages from [MyGet](http://myget.org/gallery/dazaraev) (add sourcs for the third-party NuGet Server: https://docs.nuget.org/create/hosting-your-own-nuget-feeds ).
 The missing files can then be found in the directory `.\packages\ChromiumEmbedded.Redistributable-win-x64.51.1.1\build`.
 Copy them into the solution directory and hit start.